-This Blueberry Pie Smoothie tastes just like your favorite summer dessert but is full of healthy proteins, fiber, antioxidants, omega-3 fatty acids and probiotics for a delicious and nutritious breakfast for the entire family!
+This Blueberry Pie Smoothie tastes just like your favorite summer dessert but is full of nutritious ingredients, is made in less than 5 minutes, and is a great breakfast for the entire family!

 Blueberry pie smoothie in mason jar with metal straw